mindplace/stack-for-yourself/_posts/2016-08-01-databases-uncategorized.md

 ## Start here
 [Database tables designing tool](https://github.com/ondras/wwwsqldesigner): before you can start coding up a new app, you must consider its basic data relationships.

-[Dev Bootcamp’s SQLtutor](https://github.com/audibleblink/sql-trainer), a learn-by-doing tutorial giving you lots of practice making different kinds of raw SQL queries.
+[SQLtutor](https://github.com/audibleblink/sql-trainer), a learn-by-doing tutorial giving you lots of practice making different kinds of raw SQL queries.

 <hr>